 The OpenTok Media Router supports the scalable video feature.
 Scalable video can greatly improve the quality of video in multi-party sessions.
-Using this feature, a client automatically publishes a multi-quality video stream, composed of multiple video resolutions and frame rates.
-This allows simultaneous subscribing endpoints to consume different video resolutions and frame rates.

 In clients using the OpenTok iOS and Android SDKs, relayed sessions support only two clients connected to the session.
 The OpenTok Media Router supports additional clients for multiparty sessions on mobile devices.

 Note: In version 2.2 of the OpenTok server SDKs, the default media mode is relayed.
 (In earlier versions, the default was to use the OpenTok Media Router.)

 When you create a session, you can set the archive mode so that the session is archived automatically.
 This only applies to routed sessions (sessions that use the OpenTok Media Router).
 By default, sessions are not automatically archived.